xahmol/GeoUTools/README.md

 - Setting the UII+ Real Time Clock with that time
 - Synching GEOS system time with the UII+ RTC clock.
 - Confirming succes

-Click OK in dialogue box to exit.
+Click the Quit icon to exit.

 Note that on any NTP connection error, the GEOS clock will be synched to the unchanged UII+ RTC clock as fallback.